Make your new blog look like a PRO

 WordPress Dashboard> Appearance > Widgets

-Keep only the blocks which you feel right to display.
+Keep only the blocks that you feel right to display.

 In the available widgets section, you will find a number of widgets as a custom menu, pages, meta, calendar, recent posts, RSS links, and many more.
 You can simply drag the ones you want to display from available widgets to the sidebar and vice-versa.

-You can choose to display your Pinterest profile widget, categories or any particular ad or anything else which you feel it will be useful for your users.
+You can choose to display your Pinterest profile widget, categories or any particular ad, or anything else which you feel will be useful for your users.

 2. Set the Menu structure